-According to the BLS.gov, many lawyers today earn from $58,220 to more than $208,000.
+According to the Bureau of Labor Statistics, many lawyers today earn from $58,220 to more than $208,000.
 That’s something to keep in mind when you weigh the pros and cons of each type of aid.

 Average Cost of Law School and Average Amount of Financial Aid Received

 The cost of law school will vary depending on where you study.
 Tuition and fees for instance, differ across institutions.
 The extra expenses like housing, books and travel reflect the cost of living in a state and region.

 According to the National Center for Education Statistics, the average cost of law school is $8,698 per year at a public school.
 Or, $42,227 per year if you earn your degree at a private school.
 As usual, you’ll find a range of more expensive law schools.
 There are schools that are more affordable for your budget and keep your debt down.